Asian shares fall after weak earnings pull Wall St lower

-BANGKOK — Asian shares were mostly lower on Thursday after Wall Street benchmarks fell, reversing course after two days of gains.
+BANGKOK — Asian shares were mostly lower on Thursday after Wall Street benchmarks fell and Japan reported a 14th straight month of monthly trade deficits due to high prices for oil and other commodities and a weakening yen.

 Small companies fell more than the rest of the market, sending the Russell 2000 index 1.7% lower to 1,725.76.